NSSAC/PhyloGAS/AlternativeMutationalModel/va_delta_v02/README.md

 **run.04 case**

-This is just like the run,.02 cases, except both analyses are done with one execution:  _./run.04_
+This is just like the run.02 cases above, except both analyses are done with one execution:  _./run.04_

 **run.05 case**

-This is just like the run,.03 cases, except both analyses are done with one execution:  _./run.05_
+This is just like the run.03 cases above, except both analyses are done with one execution:  _./run.05_